cats-of-the-world/boitata/docs/src/reference/blueprints.md

 Edges out of a node are either:

-- a single unconditional `to`, **or**
+- a single unconditional `to`, or
 - a set of conditional edges each tagged `when: success | failure`.

-The loader folds the conditional set into one status router. `to: END` (any case) routes to the terminal sentinel — that path ends the run.
+The loader folds the conditional set into one status router. `to: END` (any case) routes to the terminal sentinel; that path ends the run.

 ```yaml
 edges: